kumpan/unikorn/content/startpage/2020-05-20-startpage.md

         with UX design lets us at Kumpan achieve a better end product.
 Long live our partnership with the mythological horned horse!” "
       person: Per Riekkola, UX Designer at Kumpan
-    - tab_title: David
-      heading: New web and Digital Strategies
-      text: “Unikorn helped us plan and set requirements, as well as project manage our new web Aritco.com.
-Having an experienced web project manager helping us in the communication with the web developers, made the whole experience much nicer and smoother.”
-      person: David Schnell, Marketing Director at Aritco.com
-    - text: I highly recommend partnering with Unikorn on any web project.
-Having someone with a profound theoretical and technical knowledge of SEO was invaluable to me as a frontend developer.
-Being able to discuss and get feedback on different technical solutions made my job a lot easier and enabled me to make informed decisions in planning the overall architecture.
-      tab_title: Mikael
-      heading: When Frontend and Technical SEO sings in harmony
-      person: Mikael Gustafsson, Senior Front-end developer and Partner @ Weahead AB
 ---